What is the Enhanced Learning Credit (ELC) Scheme?

 The ELC scheme is designed for members of the Armed Forces and provides financial support for higher level training courses.
-Frontier Risks Group is an ELCAS Approved Training Provider and therefore we are able to support individuals looking to access financial support under the ELC scheme.
+Frontier Risks Group is an ELCAS Approved Training Provider and therefore we are able to support individuals looking to access financial support under the scheme.

 The ELC Process

-4. ELCAS will then check your eligibility for funding and if approved will send you a Claim Authorisation Note (CAN)
+4. ELCAS will then check your eligibility for funding and, if approved, will send you a Claim Authorisation Note (CAN)

 6. Finally, upon completion of the programme, you must complete a Course Evaluation Form via the ELCAS website.